 Keeping the radiator at optimum performance minimises the strain on the boiler.
 A vital sign of radiator inefficiency is coldness in some part or all of the radiator and high boiler pressure.
 It indicates that the radiator does not fill up correctly.
 The issue can be fixed by bleeding the radiator to release the trapped air.

 If the boiler pressure falls to extremely low levels, it can be topped up using the filling loop.
 However, it might be complicated if you are using an oil boiler.
-In such cases, contacting a certified heating and plumbing services engineer is the best solution to handle your pressure issue.
+In such cases, contacting a certified plumbing and heating engineer is the best solution to handle your pressure issue.

 Power Flushing the Central Heating